GeForceLegend/Minecraft-3D-Default/README.md

 - Optifine self-illuminating textures(not support 1.8 with Optifine version below L5);

-- Texture bug fix for default models(This won't work correctly when playing without Optifine but loading Optifine edition.
-Please choose no_Optifine edition when you are not using Optifine.)
+- Texture bug fix for default models(This won't work correctly when playing without Optifine but loading Optifine edition in Minecraft 1.8.9 to 1.13.2 .
+Please choose NonOf edition when you are not using Optifine in these Minecraft versions.)

 - PBR self-illuminating textures(Only supported by few shaders such as [Wisom Shader](https://github.com/bobcao3/Wisdom-Shaders).)

 - 3D Models for few mods:

- > TwilightForest(1.12, waiting for TF updates to higher Minecraft version) TinkersConstruct(1.10-1.12)
+  - TwilightForest(1.12, waiting for TF updates to higher Minecraft version)

+  - TinkersConstruct(1.10-1.12)

 - More features are coming soom.